samuelemusiani/personal-site/content/_index.md

 # home

-I'm in my second year of studies towards a bachelor's in Computer Sciences at University of Bologna.
+I'm in my third year of studies towards a bachelor's in Computer Sciences at University of Bologna.

-Proud member of [AdmStaff](https://students.cs.unibo.it) and [CSUnibo](https://csunibo.students.cs.unibo.it).
+Proud member of [AdmStaff](https://students.cs.unibo.it) and [CartaBinaria](https://cartabinaria.students.cs.unibo.it).

 I find _computer networks_ and _operating systems_ fascinating.